hashicorp/terraform-provider-aws/website/docs/d/route53_resolver_firewall_config.html.markdown

     Provides details about a specific a Route 53 Resolver DNS Firewall config.
 ---

-# Data Source: aws_route53_delegation_set
+# Data Source: aws_route53_resolver_firewall_config

 `aws_route53_resolver_firewall_config` provides details about a specific a Route 53 Resolver DNS Firewall config.

-This data source allows to find a details about a specific a Route 53 Resolver DNS Firewall config..
+This data source allows to find a details about a specific a Route 53 Resolver DNS Firewall config.

 ## Example Usage

-The following example shows how to get a delegation set from its id.
+The following example shows how to get a firewall config using the VPC id.

 ```terraform
 data "aws_route53_resolver_firewall_config" "example" {